AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/CoreRules.md

 If you have to make a Save with an Attribute whose die is below a d4 (at zero), you automatically fail.

+When taking damage in combat you'll need to roll higher than the amount you suffered to avoid consequences.
+See Combat for more details.

 ## Save Modifiers